Denied Car Insurance? How to Request Reconsideration and Get Approved

 Step 2 — Pull Your Records Order your motor vehicle report (MVR) from your state DMV, and request your free consumer report from the CRA listed on the adverse action notice.
 Look for errors — wrong violation dates, accidents attributed to you incorrectly, or outdated information that should have aged off.

 Step 4 — Write Your Reconsideration Letter Your letter should be professional, factual, and focused on the specific denial reason.
+Keep communications in writing and stay organized to demonstrate a strong case — well-documented appeals are harder for insurers to deny.
 Include:

 • Your full name, policy application number, and denial date

-• A clear reference to the denial reason (quote it directly)
+• A clear reference to the denial reason (quote it directly from the denial letter)

 • A polite request for full reconsideration and a response deadline (30 days)